aapavlov1994/spine-webpack-plugin/README.md

 # spine-webpack-plugin
 Webpack Plugin and Loader for resolving spine-animations, scale their assets and creating sprites.
+Works with skins.

 ### Usage